 If you are passionate about skating, whether as a hobby or as a competitive sport, you will find several organizations willing to offer you financial support to help you meet your higher education goals.
-In the list below, you will find scholarships for sports like ice skating, inline skating, skateboarding, and more.
-The time you spend browsing through scholarship opportunities and applying for those that you are eligible for is worth it for the amount you could potentially earn towards your college expenses.
+In the list below, you will find scholarships for a wide variety of skating sports.
+Additionally, the time you spend browsing through scholarship opportunities and applying for those that you are eligible for is worth it for the amount you could potentially earn towards your college expenses.

-The FMC Skaters Scholarship was established in 1993 to offer financial support to high school students who participate in various ice sports, including figure skating, ice hockey and recreational skating.
-You must be a resident of New England to apply for this scholarship.
+The FMC Skaters Scholarship offers financial support to high school students who participate in various ice sports, including figure skating, ice hockey, and recreational skating.
+You must also be a resident of New England to apply for this scholarship.

 Amount: $1,000; $2,000

-The USA Roller Sports Scholarships is awarded and managed by the USARS (U.S. Roller Sports Organization).
+The USARS (U.S. Roller Sports Organization) manages and awards the USA Roller Sports Scholarships.
 It requires applicants to be current members for at least 3 years.
 It is open for three disciplines of roller skating, including speed skating, figure skating, and hockey.

 Additionally, applicants need to be at least 17 years of age and enrolled in college.
 A minimum GPA of 3.0 is required in the final year of high school.
-The scholarship amount can be used for tuition, books, dorm fees, lab fees, or any other college associated expense.
+The scholarship amount can be used for tuition, books, dorm fees, lab fees, as well as other college associated expenses.

 Amount: $2,000; $4,000

-The Roller Skating Foundation Scholarship is administered by the Roller Skating Foundation of the USA and is meant for employees or children of employees of an RSA skating center or affiliate members.
+The Roller Skating Foundation of the USA administers the Roller Skating Foundation Scholarship.
+The scholarship is for employees or children of employees of an RSA skating center or affiliate members.
 There are two scholarships—one for $4,000 and another for $2,000.

 The applicant should be a high school senior at the time of applying with a minimum 3.2 GPA on a 4.0 scale.
-ACT and SAT scores need to be submitted as well, and they will have a bearing on the selection process.
+Applicants must submit their ACT and SAT scores as well.
 The applicants also need to submit an essay of about 500-700 words on how skating has affected their lives, their goals for the future and how the scholarship can help them realize those goals.
 They also need to submit three letters of reference—one each from an RSA member/affiliate, a teacher, and a guidance counselor.
-The scholarships are awarded to those students who score the highest on the performance measurement criteria of the Roller Skating Board of Directors.
+The scholarships award those who scored the highest on the Roller Skating Board of Directors’ performance measurement criteria.

 Use College Raptor’s free Student Loan Finder to compare lenders and interest rates side by side!